jannis-baum/bachelor-thesis/thesis/chapters/4-discussion.md

-To preserve the team's existing knowledge about its architecture as well as the Annotation Server's ability to work without the Annotation Interface, and to allow myself to work independently for the context of this thesis, I developed the Annotation Interface as an entirely distinct second web application.
-This enabled me to explore the various features and concepts I introduced in this thesis.
+To preserve the team's existing knowledge about its architecture as well as the Annotation Server's ability to work without the Annotation Interface, and to allow myself to work independently for the context of this thesis, I developed the Annotation Interface as a second and entirely distinct web application.
+This enabled me to explore the various features and concepts I examined in this thesis.

 Now that requirements and features for PharMe's data providing backend are much